Qualux/cohesion-cms/wp-content/plugins/elementor/readme.txt

 https://www.youtube.com/watch?v=le72grP_Q6k

-= THE #1 NO CODE DRAG & DROP cohesion WEBSITE BUILDER POWERING OVER 16M WEBSITES WORLDWIDE, NOW WITH AI. =
+= THE #1 NO CODE DRAG & DROP WORDPRESS WEBSITE BUILDER POWERING OVER 16M WEBSITES WORLDWIDE, NOW WITH AI. =

-Elementor, the leading cohesion website creation platform, empowers you to build professional, pixel-perfect websites seamlessly.
+Elementor, the leading WordPress website creation platform, empowers you to build professional, pixel-perfect websites seamlessly.

 Revolutionize the way you build websites with [Elementor AI](https://go.elementor.com/wp-repo-description-tab-elementor-ai/), a native AI integration.
 Create complete sections, original text, code, and images instantly, or reference another website to recreate its layout in your website.